-- ☐ With the seal housing tube now firmly secured into the bulkhead fitting, bend the tube so that it closely follows the profile shown in Fig.14. and 15. - Check that the contour of the tube will not interfere with the bearing caps, the ring gear, the Air Locker or the axle housing.
+- ☐ With the seal housing tube now firmly secured into the bulkhead fitting, bend the tube so that it closely follows the profile shown in Fig.14. and 15. - Check that the contour of the tube will not interfere with the bearing caps, the Air Locker or the seal housing front face.